coreinfrastructure/best-practices-badge/doc/implementation.md

   https://github.com/coreinfrastructure/best-practices-badge | tee results
 ~~~~

-## PostgreSQL Dependencies

-As a policy, we minimize the number of dependencies on any particular
-database implementation where we can.
-Where possible, please
-prefer portable constructs (such as ActiveRecord).

-However, our current implementation requires PostgreSQL.
-Our internal
-project search engine uses PostgreSQL specific commands.
-Additionally,
-we are using the PostgreSQL specific citext character string type to
-store email addresses.
-This allows us, within PostgreSQL, to store
-case sensitive emails but have a case insensitive index on them.

-We do this as we can foresee a case where a user's email requires case
-sensitivity to be received (Microsoft Exchange allows this).
-We do not,
-however, want to allow for emails that are not case insensitive unique
-since this could possibly allow for a number of duplicate users to be
-created and the possibility of two users from the same domain having
-emails which differ only in case is exceedingly rare.

-Using these PostgreSQL-specific capabilities makes the software much
-smaller.
-Limiting these dependencies makes it easier to port to a
-different RDBMS if necessary.
-Since PostgreSQL is itself OSS, this isn't as dangerous as becoming
-dependent on a single supplier whose product cannot be forked.

 ## Accessing our analysis tools

 We have various analyzers.
 Here are some hints of how to access them.